 Students who use district provided internet access must have the permission of and must be supervised by our schools' professional staff.
 Students utilizing school provided internet access are responsible for civilized behavior online just as they would be in the classroom or other campus areas.
 The same behavior that is expected in the classroom will be required when using internet resources.
 When using school provided access, students and staff should remember that access is a privilege, not a right.
 Use of the internet entails responsibility.
 The sole purpose of school provided access is to facilitate research and the meeting of educational objectives.
 To remain users of internet services, students and staff must support these educational objectives.
 Failure to do so may result in loss of Internet access privileges.
-Students should expect that files stored on school objectives and behavioral expectations are being met.
+Students should expect that files stored on school computers may not be private.
+Such files will be treated like school lockers and will be subject to review by school administrators and faculty to ensure that school objectives and behavioral expectations are being met.
 Failure to comply may result in loss of privileges.
 Likewise, the district reserves the right to inspect any staff members files that are stored on school owned computers, servers, disks or other equipment.